Martin Allen: Management career

+Early years

+Allen began his management career in the Winchester City youth system and with Portsmouth Reserves.
+He was sacked from the latter role in February 1999.

 Reading

-Allen began his management career as an assistant manager at hometown club Reading, where he joined Alan Pardew when the Royals were in the relegation zone.
+Allen was appointed assistant manager at hometown club Reading in January 2000, where he joined Alan Pardew when the Royals were in the relegation zone.
 The team produced championship form in their closing 20 fixtures, winning 12 and drawing 4 to secure a top 10 finish.
-Two years later they won promotion to Division One.
+Allen was sacked in November 2001.

 Barnet

 Allen's first full manager role was at Conference side Barnet, from March 2003 to March 2004.
-He succeeded from Peter Shreeves, to whom he was assistant manager from March 2002.
+He succeeded Peter Shreeves, to whom he was assistant manager from March 2002.
 Allen built a team from scratch in pre-season of the 2003–04 campaign.
 The team shot straight to the top end of the table, however Allen left for Brentford with a few weeks of the season remaining in a move that disappointed many Barnet fans.
 Under the guidance of new manager Paul Fairclough, the Bees made the play-offs but were beaten in the semi-finals by Shrewsbury Town.